How To Run A Twitter Contest

 Deciding What Type of Contest to Run

-The first types of contests we'll go over are what we call frictionless contests.
+The first types of contests we'll go over are what we call direct or frictionless contests.
 These types of campaigns are a common occurrence on Twitter, and they're very easy for contestants to enter as they will never have to leave Twitter or hand over any personal information.

 The downside of frictionless contests is that you will forfeit the ability to capture identifiable or marketable information about your entrants, and Twitter doesn't give you email addresses (even via the API).
 It's because of this that these types of contests are best for short campaigns which simply aim to engage your audience and spread awareness rather than drive revenue or sales.

 Follow + Retweet this Tweet

-This is the most common type of contest you'll see in your Twitter stream, it's also one of the easiest to setup.
+This is the most common type of contest you'll see on your Twitter stream, it's also one of the easiest to setup.
 All you need to do is compose your Tweet and let your followers do the rest.

-The downside of this particular contest type is that while you can grow yoir following and engage your audience, you don't actually capture any marketable information from your entrants other than their Twitter profile URL.
+The downside of this particular type of contest is that while you can grow your following and engage your audience, you don't actually capture any marketable information from your entrants other than their Twitter profile URL.

 You will also need to find a way to track who is actually Retweeting the contest Tweet and pick a random winner from the list.

 Tweet With a Hashtag